huaminghuangtw/Shortcutomation-Newsletter/posts/live-each-day-as-if-it-were-your-last.md

 ![](../_attachments/4b4ce1d10ae09059857f00b70a8315ff.jpg)

 I used to put off small joys in _this moment, [this pixel](https://waitbutwhy.com/2013/11/life-is-picture-but-you-live-in-pixel.html), this now_—[calling a loved one](https://shortcutomation.com/gallery/lifeos-toolkits/call-people-i-love/), taking a walk, savoring a meal—thinking there would always be more time later.
 But _later_ often means _never_.
-[It's later than you think.](https://www.youtube.com/watch?v=nFxjnUPRwx4)
+[It’s later than you think.](https://www.youtube.com/watch?v=nFxjnUPRwx4)

 The [Death Clock](https://shortcutomation.com/gallery/shared/death-clock/) reminds me that every single second I’m dying.
 It internalizes the certainty of death, rewiring my brain to prioritize what I might [regret on my deathbed](https://bronnieware.com/regrets-of-the-dying/). **It’s not the number that is the most important, but seeing the number changing day after day that makes the difference.**